Fritz Zwicky: Dark matter

+If this would be confirmed, we would get the surprising result that dark matter is present in much greater amount than luminous matter.

+While this is sometimes cited as the first use of the term dark matter, Zwicky himself had used it earlier, in ways that were a continuation of its use in previous work by Jacobus Kapteyn, Jan Oort, and James Jeans.

+Zwicky revisited the issue in his famous 1937 paper on galaxy clusters.
+That paper also framed his hypothesis that the dark matter was simply ordinary matter that was non-luminous.

 Tired light

 When Edwin Hubble discovered a somewhat linear relationship between the distance to a galaxy and its redshift expressed as a velocity, Zwicky immediately pointed out that the correlation between the calculated distances of galaxies and their redshifts had a discrepancy too large to fit in the distance's error margins.
 He proposed that the reddening effect was not due to motions of the galaxy, but to an unknown phenomenon that caused photons to lose energy as they traveled through space.
 He considered the most likely candidate process to be a drag effect in which photons transfer momentum to surrounding masses through gravitational interactions; and proposed that an attempt be made to put this effect on a sound theoretical footing with general relativity.
 He also considered and rejected explanations involving interactions with free electrons, or the expansion of space.

 Zwicky was skeptical of the expansion of space in 1929, because the rates measured at that time seemed too large.
 It was not until 1956 that Walter Baade corrected the distance scale based on Cepheid variable stars, and ushered in the first accurate measures of the expansion rate.
 Cosmological redshift is now conventionally understood to be a consequence of the expansion of space; a feature of Big Bang cosmology.